-This documentation was compiled ...
+This documentation was created by ...

-...by several members of our staff from a variety of departments in order to ensure you the best possible support when using your LANCOM product.
+... several members of our staff from a variety of departments in order to ensure you the best possible support when using your LANCOM product.

-In case you encounter any errors, or just want to issue critics or enhancements, please do not hesitate to send an email directly to:
+In case you encounter any errors, or just want to issue critics enhancements, please do not hesitate to send an email directly to: